Phyllis Love: Early years

 Love was born in Des Moines, Iowa.
 Her parents were Jack Love, who owned a food market, and Lois Love, who owned a cafe prior to marriage.
 Her schooling came at Perkins Elementary School, Callanan Junior High School, and Theodore Roosevelt High School in Des Moines.
 Beginning in 1948, she attended the Carnegie Institute of Technology in Pittsburgh for an unknown length of time.

 Career

 After moving to New York, Love joined the recently formed Actors Studio.
-Her debut on television came in the studio's Actors Studio series; her Broadway and big screen bows, the year after that, as, respectively, Julie Harris's understudy in the stage adaptation of Member of the Wedding, and, an uncredited performer in the film So Young So Bad.
+Her debut on television came in the studio's Actors Studio series; her Broadway and big screen bows, the year after that, as, respectively, Julie Harris's understudy in the stage adaptation of The Member of the Wedding, and, an uncredited performer in the film So Young So Bad.

 Throughout the 1950s she acted in Broadway productions and the occasional film.
 Her Broadway credits include A Distant Bell (1959), Flowering Cherry (1959), The Egghead (1957), The Rose Tattoo (1950), and The Country Girl (1950).
 She won the Clarence Derwent Award in 1951 for her role in The Rose Tattoo.
-That role also brought her a Donaldson Award for Best Supporting Performance (Actress)for 1950–1951.
+That role also brought her a Donaldson Award for Best Supporting Performance (Actress) for 1950–1951.